aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ps-to-emlx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PS to EMLX?</h2>

+The PostScript (PS) format is a page description language used mainly in the printing and publishing industry.
+It is a vector-based language that describes the appearance of a printed page in terms of shapes, text, and images.
+On the other hand, EMLX is an email file format used by Apple Mail.
+It is a plain text file that stores the email message and its attachments.
+Therefore, it is necessary to convert PS to EMLX in order to view the content of the PS file in Apple Mail.

-For a Python developer, who is trying to add a PS to EMLX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
+<h2>How Aspose.Total Helps for PS to EMLX Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that can help Python developers to automate the conversion process.
+It is a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
 Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into EMLX format.
+This process is easy to implement and can be done in a few lines of code.
+Moreover, Aspose.Total for Python via .NET is a reliable and secure solution that ensures the accuracy of the converted files.

 {{% /blocks/products/pf/feature-page-summary %}}